Lifetime of bimerons and antibimerons in two-dimensional magnets: RESULTS

-Similarly, as for $B_z=0~$T (see Fig.~\ref{fig:bimeron_mep}), we perform MEP calculations for solitons with $Q=\pm1$ from $B_z=0~$T to $B_z=2~$T. From the obtained SP, we compute the activation energy $\Delta E$ as well as the pre-exponential factor $\Gamma_{0}$ (cf.~Eq.~(\ref{eq:Arrhenius})), both for infinitely large lattices.
-The energy barrier $\Delta E$ follows the trend of soliton size as previously found for skyrmions \cite{varentcova2020toward}.
-However, $\Gamma_{0}$ (Fig.~\ref{fig:lifetime}(d)) deviates significantly from the progression of soliton size and energy barrier.
-Here we find that bimerons and antibimerons share the same $\Gamma_{0}$ for magnetic fields up to $B_z^{\text{sat}}$.
-As described in the last section, the degeneracy seems to stem from the non-locality of magnetic excitations in this regime.
-The influence of a localized texture on the entropy thus vanishes for infinite lattices, so that it is the same for states with $Q=\pm1$, despite their different size.
-It has also to be noted that the breathing mode in Fig.~\ref{fig:eigenvalue}, which describes a change in the size of the soliton, becomes a zero mode at $B_z^{\text{sat}}$.
-While this is in good agreement with the undefined size of Belavin-Polyakov solitons \cite{polyakov22metastable, ivanov2007quantum} obtained in situations of critical coupling \cite{zarzuela2020stability}, it hinders us from computing reasonable entropy differences, and therefore pre-exponential factors, at this point.
+Similarly, as for $B_z=0~$T (see Fig.~\ref{fig:bimeron_mep}), we perform MEP calculations for solitons with $Q=\pm1$ from $B_z=0~$T to $B_z=2~$T. From the obtained SP, we compute the activation energy $\Delta E$ as well as the pre-exponential factor $\Gamma_{0}$ [cf.~Eq.~(\ref{eq:Arrhenius})], both for infinitely large lattices.
+The energy barrier $\Delta E$ follows the trend of soliton size as previously found for skyrmions \cite{varentcova2020toward}. \moritz{A similar, yet inverted progression can be observed for the pre-exponential factors in the zoomed inset in Fig.~\ref{fig:lifetime}(c).
+It is computed from the limit of the dynamical factor and the entropy difference [cf. Fig.~\ref{fig:convergency}(c-d)] following Eq.~(\ref{eq:arrhenius_law}).
+Considering $\Delta k=1$, following from the number of harmonic degrees of freedom discussed in the previous section, it follows that $\Gamma_0\propto T$, so that it is displayed temperature independent in units of s$^{-1}$K$^{-1}$ in Fig.~\ref{fig:lifetime}(c).
+Here, the pre-exponential factors for solitons with $Q=1$ are found to be slightly higher than for $Q=-1$ for $B_z>0~$T. However, the magnitude of this difference vanishes in the face of the variations of pre-exponential factors for $B_z>B_z^{\text{sat}}$.
+Phenomenologically, this huge difference between the two regimes coincides with the emergence of a magnon gap and thus seems to stem from contributions from long-range magnon-like excitations.} \moritz{It has also to be noted that the breathing mode in Fig.~\ref{fig:eigenvalue}, which describes a change in the size of the soliton, becomes a zero mode near $B_z^{\text{sat}}$.
+This is in good agreement with the undefined size of Belavin-Polyakov solitons \cite{polyakov22metastable, ivanov2007quantum} obtained in situations of critical coupling \cite{zarzuela2020stability}.
+Note that despite the deviation between the numerically obtained root of the breathing mode, visible in Fig.~\ref{fig:eigenvalue}(a)-(d), and $B_z^{\text{sat}}$, we find that the difference decreases with system size [cf. Fig.~\ref{fig:spectrum_size_dependence}(a),(b)], suggesting an agreement between both for infinitely large lattices.
+However, practically, it hinders us from computing reasonable entropy differences, and therefore pre-exponential factors, \moritz{in a certain region befoe reaching the critical} point.}